 Since South Korea is a member of the Hague Apostille Convention, an apostille from the U.S. Department of State is sufficient.
 You do not need additional embassy or consular authentication.
 The apostille replaces the need for embassy legalization.

 If you are in the Washington, D.C. metro area, yes.
-Get fingerprinted at one of our three DMV locations, receive your FBI background check (results in as low as 30 minutes), and we begin the apostille process immediately.
+Get fingerprinted at one of our three Virginia locations, receive your FBI background check (results in as low as 30 minutes), and we begin the apostille process immediately.
 This is the fastest way to go from fingerprints to apostille.

 Yes.
 If you already have your FBI background check, you can send it to us from anywhere in the world.
 We handle the apostille and ship it back to you.
 International shipping is available when the customer provides their own shipping label.